alexsaves/finersurvey/README.md

 Pages have the following properties:

- * `elements` - (_Array_) The list of questions. *Required*
+ * `elements` - (_Array_) The list of question objects. *Required*
  * `name` - (_String_) The ID of the page.
  * `hideLogo` - (_Boolean_) Temporarily hide the logo on the page.
 Default: `false`.
 Optional.

 ### Question Definitions

-Each question shares a set of common attributes, but also may have some of its own custom ones.
+Each question in the `elements` collection shares a set of common attributes, but also may have some of its own custom ones.
 Here are the common shared attributes:

  * `name` - (_String_) The unique ID of the question.
 There are some rules to naming questions (see below) and they must be unique.
  * `type` - (_String_) The kind of question (ie: checkbox, radio, etc).
 The choices appear below.